meteor/galaxy-docs/content/support.md

 To get support for debugging Meteor application code and architecture issues, consider signing up for  [Meteor Developer Support](#meteor-developer-support).

 Every Galaxy user is also welcome to follow up on <a href="http://github.com/meteor/meteor/issues/">GitHub</a> or the <a href="https://forums.meteor.com/">forums</a>.
 GitHub is excellent for tracking issues, while the forums are provided for community use concerning any kind of issue.

 If you believe your issue is related to Meteor, you can [file a bug](https://github.com/meteor/meteor/blob/devel/Contributing.md#reporting-a-bug-in-meteor) or add a comment to an existing bug to pursue resolution.
+Consider searching [Stack Overflow](http://stackoverflow.com/questions/tagged/meteor) for a solution, if applicable.

 <h3 id="Holidays">Company Holidays</h3>